-This article is about SteelSeries Arctis Prime Review.
+In this article you will read about SteelSeries Arctis Prime Review.
 Arriving in SteelSeries’ Arctis headset setup with a $100 MSRP, the SteelSeries Arctis Prime is worked for eSports gamers who need a finely tuned experience they don’t need to meddle with.
 It flaunts a similar comfortable fit and Hi-Res sound abilities found in their better quality headset in the arrangement, similar to the SteelSeries Arctis Pro ($180 MSRP), and please players looking for something premium, yet simple.

 In any case, many elements that are natural to gamers who realize the Arctis line well have been left on the cutting room floor for a more smoothed out experience.
 That incorporates rewards like a ChatMix dial or the choice to associate with your PC through USB.